nelsonauner/hidden_structure/paper/MastersPaperNelsonAuner.md

 1. Abstract
 ===========
 This paper introduces a variant to existing models of multinomial regression for text analysis.
 Using the base model introduced by Taddy (2013), we extend the data-generating model to incorporate topics not explained by existing Metadata.
 In doing so, we seek to both increase the prediction accuracy over existing techniques, bridge the gap between multinomial regression and standard topic models, and investigate methods for discovering new topics in a corpus.
-We explore computational aspects of our approach and provide software for parallelization of the algorithm and conclude by proposing areas of future research.
+We explore computational aspects of our approach, provide software for parallelization of the algorithm, and conclude by proposing areas of future research.

 2. Introduction
 ===================